Grief Is for People

 Disarmingly witty and poignant, Sloane Crosley’s memoir explores multiple kinds of loss following the death of her closest friend.

 For most of her adult life, Sloane and Russell worked together and played together as they navigated the corridors of office life, the literary world, and the dramatic cultural shifts in New York City.
-One day, while Russell is still alive, Sloane’s apartment is broken into.
+One day, Sloane’s apartment is broken into.
 Along with her most prized possessions, the thief makes off with her sense of security, leaving a mystery in its place.

-When Russell dies exactly one month later, his suicide propels her on a wild quest to right the unrightable, to explore what constitutes family and possession as the city itself faces the staggering toll brought on by the pandemic.
+When Russell dies exactly one month later, his suicide propels Sloane on a wild quest to right the unrightable, to explore what constitutes family and possession as the city itself faces the staggering toll of the pandemic.

-Crosley’s search for truth is frank, darkly funny, and gilded with a resounding empathy.
-Upending the “grief memoir,” Grief Is for People is the category-defying story of the struggle to hold on to the past without being consumed by it.
+Sloane Crosley’s search for truth is frank, darkly funny, and gilded with resounding empathy.
+Upending the “grief memoir,” Grief Is for People is a category-defying story of the struggle to hold on to the past without being consumed by it.
 A modern elegy, it rises precisely to console and challenge our notions of mourning during these grief-stricken times.

 A Note From the Publisher